 Other dental health and aesthetic dentistry treatments include tooth whitening, root canals, dental fillings, dental inlays, dental onlays, and dental contouring (enameloplasty, or shaping of the tooth enamel).

-Gum Grafting Surgery: A gingival graft, commonly called a gum graft or periodontal surgery, refers to a selection of different surgical procedures that can be performed to cover the exposed roots caused by receding gums.
+Gum Grafting Surgery: A gingival graft, commonly called gum graft or periodontal surgery, refers to a selection of different surgical procedures that can be performed to cover the exposed roots caused by receding gums.

 Who is a Good Candidate for Dental Treatments?